Claws Out: How to Address Your Cat’s Biting Habits

 Loud noises Play recordings at low volumes and reward calm behavior Cat becomes more comfortable with loud sounds over time

-• Have strangers enter while sitting on ground, provide treats and attention when cat approaches calmly.
+• Have strangers enter while sitting on the ground, provide treats and attention when the cat approaches calmly.

 • Allow cat to retreat if they become overwhelmed; repeat exposure until cat can approach confidently without fear